Updated July 27, 2023

 You can use the following TER Calculator

-This is a guide to Total Expense Ratio Formula.
-Here we discuss How to Calculate Total Expense Ratio along with practical examples.
-We also provide a TER Calculator with downloadable excel template.
+This is a guide to the Total Expense Ratio Formula.
+Here we discuss How to Calculate the Total Expense Ratio along with practical examples.
+We also provide a TER Calculator with a downloadable excel template.
 You may also look at the following articles to learn more –